Mission Hills, Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
 34° 16.744′ N, 118° 27.388′ W. Marker is in Mission Hills, Los Angeles, California, in Los Angeles County.
 Marker is on Rinaldi Street 0.1 miles east of Indian Hills Road (U.S. 405), on the right when traveling west.
 Touch for map.
 San Fernando's Workman Street becomes Rinaldi in Mission Hills.
 The marker and dam are immediately west of the north lot of Nova Storage.
 Marker is at or near this postal address: 14802 Rinaldi Street Mission Hills, CA 91345, Mission Hills CA 91345, United States of America.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Mission San Fernando Rey de Espańa (approx. half a mile away); San Fernando Mission (approx. half a mile away); Fray Fermin Francisco DeLasuen, O.F.M. (approx. half a mile away); "This Fountain" (approx. 0.6 miles away); Father Junipero Serra / Fray Junipero Serra Casa de Lopez (approx. 0.8 miles away); Andres Pico Adobe (approx. 0.9 miles away); César Chávez Memorial (approx. 1.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Mission San Fernando Rey de España (approx. half a mile away); San Fernando Mission (approx. half a mile away); Fray Fermin Francisco DeLasuen, O.F.M. (approx. half a mile away); "This Fountain" (approx. 0.6 miles away); Father Junipero Serra / Fray Junipero Serra Casa de Lopez (approx. 0.8 miles away); Andres Pico Adobe (approx. 0.9 miles away); Mission Wells (approx. 0.9 miles away).